gethubai/hubai-web/docs/extensions/development/workbench/activityBar.md

 ## Adding a new ActivityBar item

-To add a new activity bar item, we need to create a new object with the following properties, and then call the `add` method from the `activityBar` service:
+To add a new activity bar item, we need to create a new object with the following properties, and then call the `add` method from the [IActivityBarService](/docs/api/hubai-core/interfaces/services.IActivityBarService.md):

 ```typescript
 const activityBar = {